TheFes/relative-time-plus/README.md

 {{ relative_time_plus('2023-01-01', parts=2, time=false, week=false) }}
 ```

-This will output something like
+This will output something like (assuming the current date is 9th of April 2023)
-`4 months and 8 days`
+`3 months and 8 days`

 ## My language is not suported
 You can either issue a PR with the language phrases, or create an issue with all the required phrases (so singular, plural and verbose per time section, a combine word and an error text) in an issue.